tanmay67/chatbot/README.md

 - Wait till all the dependencies and steps are completed by docker-compose file
 - As soon as the above command is done executing, the application can be accessed on "localhost:8000"
 - Go to browser and run "localhost:8000"
+- For demo you can type "Who is Narendra Mode?"
+- you will get response from the bot

 2. ### Via Node